 Until it reveals its actual Christian purpose in the final minutes, “Midnight Clear” will easily fool many viewers into thinking they’re watching a modest Coen brothers-style comedy-thriller.
-This conventional but sensitively observed tale could play with crowds put off by much contempo cinema, pointing to unlikely theatrical sale but fair vid and cable biz.
+This conventional but sensitively observed tale, drawing together disparate and mostly lonely lives on Christmas Eve, is a religiously motivated pic (and winner of the debut film prize at Cinequest) that could play with crowds put off by much contempo cinema, pointing to unlikely theatrical sale but fair vid and cable biz.

 It may also draw those curious about what Stephen Baldwin has been up to since becoming a strong Christian advocate.
 Unlike, say, Val Kilmer (who has yet to do a Christian Science-themed movie), Baldwin has evidently put his career where his beliefs are, giving one of his better perfs as a sad-sack loser and divorcee at the end of his rope who experiences a touch of kindness.

 Baldwin’s Lefty (so nicknamed despite his being right-handed) is only one of several folks whose lives, in an overt nod to “Magnolia,” grow increasingly connected as Yuletide draws nigh.
 With ex-wife Heather (Faline England) having left him two years ago, Lefty is trying to stay off the booze and gain back his child visitation rights, but his chronic tardiness at work leads to his dismissal.
 Living in his car and sans lawyer, he’s outgunned in a meeting with Heather’s attorneys, and ends up stealing from his former employer so he can get his hands on a gun.